 - Famous for its colourful tiled floral motifs

 - Be sure to look at number 38 on the same street, too

 - See also:

 The Majolica House

-The Wienzeile road follows the underground part of the Wien, a river that slips quietly through Vienna and lures innocent visitors into thinking it’s the (rather disappointing) Danube.
+The Wienzeile road follows the underground part of the River Wien that slips quietly through Vienna and lures innocent visitors into thinking it’s actually the (rather disappointing) Danube.

-House number 40 went up in 1898, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.
+House number 40 went up in the late 1890s, around about the time extensive engineering works messed about with the river and opened up a boulevard for urban renewal.